codelearning85-kl/git-demo/README.md

 # git-demo
-this is first git repo
+This is first git repo
+Auther - Kanhaiya